-And Mary sang: "Although I am God's humble servant, God has noticed me..."
-Luke 1:39-56 Reused from 2012.12.16
+And Mary sang: "Although I am God's humble servant, God has noticed me..." - Luke 1:39-56

 The stories of Christmas are stories of surprise, of quite unexpected events happening in the most unusual of ways.
 An elderly couple named Zechariah and Elizabeth conceive, long after they have given up hope.
 A virgin mother conceives, long before she had even started to hope.
 Shepherds receive a band of caroling angels, something they would never have even considered hoping for.
-And wise men from the East encounter the king they hoped for, not in a palace, but in a manger.
+And wise men from the East encounter the king they expected, not in a palace, but in a manger.